NLeSC/guide/intellectual_property/examples_libraries.md

   In a situation like this, when there is any question as to how a license applies to a particular case, it is best to contact the copyright owners and ask them whether what you want to do is okay.
 Getting explicit permission is a great way of reducing legal risk.

+  Another option is to try to distance the components as much as possible, e.g. by having them communicate over a very generic protocol.
+Just like a web browser is not a derivative work of a web server just because it is designed to connect to one via HTTP, the components could then be considered separate works.
+One might argue that this is disingenious however, and violates the spirit of the license.
+Much will depend on the specific situation.

 ### Trademarks